apache/guacamole-client/guacamole/src/main/guacamole-frontend/README.md

       instead of a `@:` prefix.

 - The 'import' module is not included in this first version.
-- Additionally, the following files are not migrated as well:
+- Additionally, the following files are also not migrated yet:
     - index/services/iconService.js
 - If the user navigates to a route without being authenticated, the user is redirected to the home page after authentication.